,

 This short trail heads out to the site of the Elton Mine (originally called the Lucky Boy and the Elltun) and the fantastic Lucky Boy Vista.
 The trail follows the old mine road out to the mine and then returns via a wash.

-When surveyed by the NPS in 1973, the buildings were gone, and only a wooden structure and the remains of a stone and concrete house remained.
-The mine had four vertical shafts, each approximately 50 feet deep, with some lateral drifts.
+A 1973 NPS survey found little remaining at the site.
+The buildings were gone, save for a wooden structure and the remnants of a stone and concrete house.
+The mine itself consisted of four vertical shafts, each around 50 feet deep, with some lateral drifts.

 Lucky Boy Claim Map from the Report on the Validity of the Lucky Boy Claim.
 January 30, 1973.